How to Visit Badlands National Park in Otherworldly South Dakota

 Backcountry camping is also allowed in Badlands National Park, as long as you are greater than a half-mile from any road or trail and your campsite is not visible from any roads or trails.
 The National Park Service has a backcountry camping resource page if this sounds interesting.

 Within Badlands National Park, there is only one hotel to stay at – and again, it’s within the north unit of the park.
 Cedar Pass Lodge is open seasonally (usually mid/late April to mid/late October) and has a number of accommodation options including cabins and more camping/RV spots.

 Just outside the park near Interior, South Dakota, you can also stay at the Badlands Inn or Badlands Motel.

 With that, you’re all set to start planning: you know how to visit Badlands National Park, plus what to do and where to stay.

-Do you have other questions about visiting Badlands National Park?
+Do you have other questions about visiting Badlands National Park, one of the jewels of the Great Plains?
 Let me know in the comments!